janefelix04/janefelix04.github.io/README.md

 # Welcome to My Portfolio 🎀
 Hi, I'm Jane!
 I am a student at Belmont University and an aspiring Data Analyst.

-I have a goal to complete 5-6 projects by Summer 2025 to gain more proficiency with programming languages and software.
+I have a goal to complete 5-6 projects by Summer 2025 to gain more proficiency with programming languages, software, and analytical skills.
 ## 📂 Projects
 - **Project 1:** [Stroke Prediction Project](https://github.com/janefelix04/janefelix04.github.io/tree/main/Project%20Portfolio/Project%20%231%20-%20Stroke%20Prediction)
 - **Project 2:** [U.S. Broadband Availability] - [In-Progress]